Maisie Symonds: Club career

+In July 2026, Symonds signed a new contract with Brighton, described by the club as a "long-term" deal.

 International career

 Symonds has represented England from under-16 to under-23 youth levels.

 On 24 October 2019, with the under-17 team for 2020 UEFA U-17 Championship qualification, she scored her youth international debut goal in the 4–0 win over Bosnia and Herzegovina.

 In June 2021, Symonds was called up to the under-19 training camp at St George's Park, making her debut for the team as part of the starting eleven in a 4–1 win over the Czech Republic.

 In October 2021, she captained the England U19 squad to two victories in 2022 U-19 Championship qualification against the Republic of Ireland and Switzerland.
 In February 2022, Symonds again captained the U19 team to consecutive wins, against Finland and Denmark in the Marbella International Tournament.
 In June 2022, she was named in the under-19 squad for the 2022 U-19 Championship, featuring in group stage matches.
 In November 2023, Symonds was named in the under-23 squad, making her debut for the team against Spain on 4 December 2023.

 In March 2025, Symonds was selected for the England senior squad for the first time, for the 2025 UEFA Women's Nations League matches against Belgium in April.

 It is understood that Symonds is eligible to play for Scotland and the Republic of Ireland.